 |

-control, events are not fired for the contained applications.
-Our user control
+our user control, events are not fired for the contained applications.
+Our user

 inherited from System.Windows.Forms.Control) and events.

-model that is popular in asynchronous programming.
-The basic foundation behind this
+programming model that is popular in asynchronous programming.
+The basic foundation

-programming model is the idea of "publisher and subscribers."
-In this model, you have
+behind this programming model is the idea of "publisher and subscribers."
+In this model,

-publishers who will do some logic and publish an "event."
-Publishers will then
+you have publishers who will do some logic and publish an "event."
+Publishers will

 specific event.

-other applications can subscribe.
-When the publishing class raises an event,
+to which other applications can subscribe.
+When the publishing class raises an

 mechanism.